rojo-software/collatz-conjecture/README.md

 ## Results

 ### Example results
-* Running on a Linux VM sitting on top of Window using an i7 CPU @ 2.40GHz
+* Running on a Linux VM sitting on top of Windows with an i7 CPU @ 2.40GHz
 * Calculating N = 1 - 2000, repeated 20 times

 Python